Are you looking for the ultimate 5 days in Paris itinerary? 5 days in Paris is a generous amount of time to explore the City of Light.

 Where To Stay In Montmartre:

 Affordable: Le Village Montmartre by Hiphophostels.
-Check rates: Booking.com
+Check Rates: Booking.com

-Midrange: Timhotel Montmartre.
-Check rates: Booking.com
+Mid-Range: Timhotel Montmartre.
+Check Rates: Booking.com

 Stop 3: Make Time To See The Moulin Rouge

-Located at the bottom of the hill in eclectic the Montmartre district, is the most famous cabaret in the world: the iconic Moulin Rouge.
+Located at the bottom of the hill in the eclectic Montmartre district is the most famous cabaret in the world: the iconic Moulin Rouge.

-World-class international stars such as Frank Sinatra and Elton John loved this venue and it is the center of many movies throughout history!
+World-class, international stars such as Frank Sinatra and Elton John loved this venue and it is the center of many movies throughout history!

 You can have dinner and be entertained by the dazzling Broadway-style show.
 But be aware there is a proper dress code and keep that in mind when you visit.